Discord-SM/.github/profile/README.md

 #### Why DiscordSM?

+* Modular system
+* Possibility to add your capabilities
-* Easy installation and convenient setup
+* Easy installation and convenient setting
 * Constant updates and improvements
-* Permanent support from the founder of the project
+* Ongoing support from the founder of the project
 </br>

 ***